 Your list could include coordinated trims and moldings, safety glasses, a tapping block, pull bar, hammer, saw, caulk (for high-moisture installations) and other tools.
 Check installation instructions for specifics.

-Most Hybrid/Rigid Core installations do not require acclimation.
-Review your installation instructions, because there may be certain circumstances, such as flooring being stored in extreme temperatures, when a short period of acclimation is necessary.
+Most Hybrid/Rigid Core installations do not require acclimatisation.
+However, review your installation instructions, because there may be certain circumstances, such as flooring being stored in extreme temperatures, when a short period of acclimation is necessary.
 This step gives the flooring time to adjust to the environment of the room where it will be installed.

 Read every step of the installation instructions provided with your product.
 They cover special considerations that might not be obvious except to an experienced professional, including: subfloor requirements, trim preparation, establishing a starting point, and guidelines and materials for full bathroom installations.